MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-supported-config.md

 ---
-title: Supported Windows 10 security configurations for Remote Desktop Services VDI
+title: Supported Windows security configurations for Remote Desktop Services VDI
-description: Provides information about supported configurations for Windows 10 VDI with RDS in Windows Server 2016. ms.author: wscontent ms.date: 10/27/2016 ms.topic: article ms.assetid: 8f164f5d-a498-4f91-a12f-3e01d554f810
+description: Provides information about supported configurations for Windows VDI with RDS in Windows Server. ms.author: wscontent ms.date: 05/15/2024 ms.topic: article ms.assetid: 8f164f5d-a498-4f91-a12f-3e01d554f810
 author: robinharwood
 manager: dongill
 ---

-# Supported Windows 10 security configurations for Remote Desktop Services VDI
+# Supported Windows security configurations for Remote Desktop Services VDI

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016
+>Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

-Windows 10 and Windows Server 2016 have new layers of protection built into the operating system to further safeguard against security breaches, help block malicious attacks and enhance the security of virtual machines, applications, and data.
+Windows 10 and Windows Server 2016 and newer have new layers of protection built into the operating system to further safeguard against security breaches, help block malicious attacks and enhance the security of virtual machines, applications, and data.

 > [!NOTE]
+> Features like Credential Guard may have performance implication on user density.
+Ensure to test your scenarios.
+Learn more about other considerations for [credential guard configuration](/windows/security/identity-protection/credential-guard/considerations-known-issues).
 > Make sure to review the [Remote Desktop Services supported configuration information](rds-supported-config.md).

 The following table outlines which of these new features are supported in a VDI deployment using RDS.